f6o/rescheck_java/README.md

 ## usage

-do request and save requests and response to database file (sqlite)
+do request and save requests and responses to database(sqlite) file

 ```
 java -jar rescheck.jar temp.db request.txt